Sports & Activities Club

 Come for the Cocktails and Coloring, stay for the socializing!
 We have a great group of ladies who gather the third Tuesday of the month from 6:30 p.m.-8:30 p.m. at the home of Peggy Fenstermacher.
 Coloring books and gel pens are provided to first-time guests.
 Please contact Peggy for additional information at (925) 980-1220 or [email protected].
 Hope you’ll join us!

 Come enjoy a Family Get-Together at the Yacht Lounge on Saturday, May 4, from 10:00 a.m.- noon.
 We are looking forward to some Star Wars fun.
 May the ‘Fourth be with you’ this weekend!
 Come dressed up in your favorite Star Wars attire and bring your favorite Star Wars games and toys.
 We will be making light sabers and have other fun activities to enjoy.

 Join us for Music & Story Time in the Yacht Lounge from 10:00 a.m.-11:00 a.m. on Monday, May 6, and Wednesday, May 22.

 On Saturday, May 18, come for fun in the water with a Pool Get-Together.
 We will see you at the pool at noon.

 Find us on Facebook at LOP-Families for the Lake or contact Scott and Michelle at [email protected].

 LOP Fishing Group

-Stay tuned for the next LOP Fishing Group fundraising events and activities.
-For more information about the LOP Fishing Group contact Director, Chris Swindell at 401-0318 or Assistant Director, Rusty Stadtman at (916) 502-1558.
+Stay tuned for other LOP Fishing Group fundraising events and activities.
+For more information about the LOP Fishing Group contact Director Chris Swindell at 401-0318 or Assistant Director, Rusty Stadtman at (916) 502-1558.